 - Anxiety can train the brain to hold onto negative memories

-Curing Anxiety with Alcohol
+Anxiety After Drinking Alcohol

 Here is a paradox to consider: I consume alcohol to cope with my anxiety, but discovered later that quitting alcohol cured my anxiety.
 These thoughts are penned and shared across the internet, forums, and even social media.
+What exactly is happening with anxiety after drinking alcohol?

 Anxiety disorders and alcohol use disorder (AUD) often occur together.
 Using alcohol “to take the edge off” is a common approach for those experiencing situational anxiety.
 In the realm of science, it’s known as the “tension reduction hypothesis.”
 Basically, the theory suggests that alcohol can be used to self-medicate and defend the brain against anxiety symptoms.